drawers/SpinnerDatePicker/README.md

                 .show();

 The example project should make it clear - get it by cloning the repo.

+Note that full support is only for API >= 18.
+API < 18 you'll get the DatePicker but there is no easy way to style it correctly.

 ## Usage in a project